Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Introduction

-The main goal of this paper is to address the question of obtaining a stacky formulation of the HKR theorem for derived \DM (DM) stacks.
-Giving a map from $S^1$ to $X$ amounts to choosing a point $x$ of $X$ together with monodromy data at $x$, i.e. a conjugacy class in the isotropy group of $x$.
-If $X$ is DM, the isotropy groups are finite, and the monodromy becomes a discrete parameter.
-This yields a decomposition of the free loop space $\loopstack X$ into its connected components: the components labeled by non-trivial monodromy data are sometimes referred to as twisted sectors.
-This is a fundamental new feature for stacks compared to the scheme case, where no twisted sectors appear, and is the main challenge in establishing a HKR theorem for DM stacks.
-Indeed, because of the contributions from twisted sectors, the Hochschild homology $\HH_*(X)$ can no longer be equivalent to the algebra of differential forms on $X$.
+In between schemes and Artin stacks, there are \DM stacks.
+Once again, the map \eqref{exp} cannot be an equivalence in general: already at the truncated level, the right hand side decomposes into connected components, known as \emph{twisted sectors}, whereas the left hand side only knows information on the principal sector.
+Intuitively, this phenomenon arises because specifying a map $S^1 \to X$ amounts to choose a point $x \in X$ together with monodromy data at $x$, i.e.\ a conjugacy class in the isotropy group of $x$; when $X$ is a \DM stack, isotropy groups are finite, and monodromy becomes a discrete parameter.

-An HKR theorem for special DM stacks was proven by Arinkin--\caldararu--Hablicsek in \cite{Arinkin_Caldararu_Hablicsek}.
-They restrict themselves to consider underived, smooth, global quotient DM stacks of the form
+Nevertheless, it was shown by Arinkin--\caldararu--Hablicsek in \cite{Arinkin_Caldararu_Hablicsek} that the situation is not as hopeless as it might seem.
+Restricting their attention to \DM stacks of the form

-where $G$ is a finite group acting on a smooth scheme $Y$.
-Under these assumptions, they show that $\HH_*(X)$ can be computed in terms of differential forms on the \emph{inertia stack} of $X$.
-Recall that the inertia stack $\inertia X$ is the self-intersection of the diagonal in the category of classical (i.e. underived) stacks,
+where $G$ is a finite group acting on a smooth (hence underived) scheme $Y$, they showed that $\HH_*(X)$ can be computed in terms of differential forms on the \emph{inertia stack} of $X$.
+Recall that the inertia stack $\inertia X$ is the self-intersection of the diagonal in the category of classical (i.e.~underived) stacks,

 Note that, since $X$ is underived, the inertia is equivalent to the classical truncation of the free loop space

 Additionally, since $X$ is a global quotient, the inertia can be easily computed via the following formula